twisteroidambassador/ptadapter/README.md

     python -m ptadapter --help

 A configuration file should be provided to the script.
-The [Documentation] contains a detailed guide page, which includes an example config file with detailed comments; the example config file can also be found in this repository.
+The [console script guide page] in the [Documentation] includes an example config file with detailed comments; the example config file can also be found in this repository.

+[console script guide page]: https://ptadapter.readthedocs.io/en/latest/console_script.html